This post may contain affiliate links. Please see our disclosure policy.

 - Add the trimmed chicken right to the marinade or place them in a large storage bag and pour the marinade over the chicken and toss to coat.

-- If you are around, it is best to turning the chicken once halfway through marinating.
+- If you are around, it is best to turn the chicken once halfway through marinating.
 If you forget (and I have many times!), the chicken will still be delicious. 😉

-- To Bake Marinated Chicken: Place the marinated chicken into a shallow baking dish and discard the marinade.
-Bake at 425℉ for 17-22 minutes, or until the chicken thighs reach an internal temperature of 185℉ or chicken breasts reach 165℉.
+- Grill for 5-8 minutes per side or bake at 425℉ for 17-22 minutes; or until the chicken thighs reach an internal temperature of 185℉ or chicken breasts reach 165℉.

 Serving Suggestions